HelloElephant/Parade/README.md

 ```
 #### Parametric Easing

 There are 46 different parametric curves that can be applied to the interpolation of uniquely per property.
-The framework comes bundled with the following supported parametric curves that you can apply to each property individually.
+The framework comes bundled with the following supported parametric curves that can be applied to each property individually.

 <table>
   <tbody>